-A wide variety of local policies have spatially concentrated costs and diffuse benefits.
-In many cases, such policies exhibit inefficient underprovision of social goods or inequitable location decisions---with severe consequences for public health, economic output, and racial inequality.
-We present a formal model to investigate the relationship between these policy failures and institutions for resident participation in local government.
+A wide variety of policies have spatially concentrated costs and diffuse benefits.
+In many cases, such policies exhibit severe governance failures.
+We present a formal model to investigate how these policy failures relate to institutions for resident participation.
 In the model, residents of two districts compete to oppose a locally costly (but socially beneficial) proposal.
 Participatory institutions allow residents to send a costly signal of their preferences to an official.
 But this signal produces inefficiencies in the regulatory process.
-The official only establishes participatory institutions when they are moderately biased toward one neighborhood.
-When extremely biased, the policymaker unilaterally benefits one neighborhood at the expense of another; when sufficiently egalitarian, the policymaker allows each neighborhood to approve or veto projects themselves.
-We connect the establishment of participatory institutions to the changing structure of local politics in the wake of the Great Society.
+The official only establishes participatory institutions when they are moderately biased toward one district.
+When extremely biased, the official unilaterally benefits one district at the other’s expense; when sufficiently egalitarian, the official allows each district to approve or veto projects themselves.
+We connect the establishment of participatory institutions to the changing structure of urban politics in the wake of the Great Society.
 Amid debates over preemption and exclusionary zoning, this argument suggests an alternative approach to facilitate new housing development by deepening local democracy.

 Keywords: local politics, nimbyism, formal model, land use policy, Great Society

 JEL Classification: H11, H77, R31, R52